Gpeppee/Virial-EoS/README.md

 ## Output
 The output is divided in different files depending from the temperature.
 Every file is built in hierarchical format to be read by python as a dictionary so all the quantities will be clearly stated.

+All the files will be printed in a folder named 'data', so either you change this in the constants.py file or you create an empty folder named 'data'.

 ## Refernces
 To know more about the approach and the formalism go to Rivieccio et al. 2025 (arXiv:2501.16795).